Deploying Trilio For Kubernetes with OpenShift & Red Hat Advanced Cluster Management Policies | Trilio

 • Create a namespace-based backup

-As a reminder, TVK is already installed with the install-tvk policy.
+As a reminder, T4K is already installed with the install-tvk policy.
 Now, let’s create the policy-kyverno-tvk-create-ns-backup policy.
 Click the Create Policy button.
 Return to the policy example in the policy-collection repository to copy the contents, and paste them in the RHACM YAML editor.
 View the following image:

 Kyverno TVK Policy